enzonotario/vitepress-openapi/docs/layouts/sidebar.md

                 linkPrefix: '/operations/',

                 /**
                  * Optionally, you can specify a template for the sidebar items.
-You can see the default valur
+You can see the default value
                  * in `sidebarItemTemplate` function in the `useSidebar` composable.
                  */
                 //sidebarItemTemplate: (method: string, path: string): string => `[${method}] ${path}`,